chocolatey/choco-wiki/CreatePackages.md

 If you allow customizing the installation path, then append instructions on how to do that, too.

+## Upgrading

+There is no concept of upgrading in Chocolatey.
+Instead, your [[chocolateyInstall.ps1|ChocolateyInstallPS1]] script should support installing on top of any previous versions of your package.

 ## Uninstalling

 Uninstalling is handled by a `chocolateyUninstall.ps1` script, which should be in your package's `tools` directory, next to [[chocolateyInstall.ps1|ChocolateyInstallPS1]].
 All the usual [[helper reference|HelpersReference]] are available.
 If your package doesn't uninstall cleanly, people will get grumpy because they'll have to manually clean up after you.
 Be a good human being and write an uninstaller.

-## How do I handle upgrading?

-There is no concept of upgrading in Chocolatey.
-Instead, your [[chocolateyInstall.ps1|ChocolateyInstallPS1]] script should support installing on top of any previous versions of your package.

 ## Dependency Chaining